 Complete the weekly certification.
 If you did not make work search contacts, you may enter an explanation on the weekly certification.
 Never assume you are job attached.
 You are expected to seek work as you certified to when you filed your unemployment claim.
 If you are unsure about your job-seeking requirements, contact us at (208) 332-8942.

 Where does it tell me that I have to look for work and keep a record of my contacts?

 We have tried to ensure the information is easy to understand and accessible throughout the claim filing process.
 Work search requirements are listed in a couple of places.

 First, there is a certification page that must be completed acknowledging work search requirements when completing your online application for benefits.

-What is a valid work-search contact?
+What is an acceptable work-search activity or job contact?

 You may find our valid contacts FAQ helpful.